Skip to main content

 The state-by-state decision depends on three factors: whether the state allows PTE at all, the state's PTE tax rate compared to the personal income tax rate the owner would otherwise pay, and the owner's MAGI relative to the OBBBA phase-out.
 A state with a high PTE rate (California at 9.3%) and a high owner MAGI (above $600,000) typically yields the strongest PTE benefit.
 A state with a low PTE rate and an owner below the SALT cap phase-out provides marginal benefit; the administrative overhead of the entity-level filing may exceed the federal savings.

-Foreign qualification status interacts with PTE eligibility.
-A Delaware LLC operating from California must register as a foreign LLC in California (foreign qualification) before PTE election; the foreign qualification confirms the LLC is doing business in California and gives the California Franchise Tax Board the basis to accept the PTE election and the entity-level California return.
+PTE eligibility is tied to foreign qualification: a Delaware LLC operating from California must register as a foreign LLC there before making the California PTE election.
+The foreign qualification confirms the LLC is doing business in California and gives the California Franchise Tax Board the basis to accept the PTE election and the entity-level California return.
 The foreign qualification 50-state guide covers the trigger thresholds state by state.

 When the PTE election does not work